bridgethass/udacity-dsnd-project1/README.md

 The following Airbnb activity is included in this Seattle dataset:

-  1) listings.csv: full descriptions of listings and average review score
+  1) `listings.csv`: full descriptions of listings and average review score
-  2) reviews.csv: unique id for each reviewer and detailed comments
+  2) `reviews.csv`: unique id for each reviewer and detailed comments
-  3) calendar.csv: listing id and the price and availability for that day
+  3) `calendar.csv`: listing id and the price and availability for that day

 ## File Descriptions <a name="files"></a>